RipleyHyena/Snowfall/README.md

 ### Lights

-Hold E or activate button on gamepad to turn on a nifty lantern.
+Hold E or A/X button on gamepad to turn on a nifty lantern.
 Do the same with nothing targeted to turn it off.

 ### Starting up the list
 Open the installation folder and double click on the program called `ModOrganizer.exe`.